System Context

 - long-term system thinking guided by domain continuity.

-This is not a greenfield rewrite.
+This is not a greenfield project or a full rewrite.

 Architecture showcase (GitHub)